cytoscape/cytoscape.js/documentation/md/selectors.md

 ## Notes & caveats

-A selector functions similar to a [jQuery selector](http://api.jquery.com/category/selectors/) on DOM elements, but selectors in Cytoscape.js instead work on collections.
-Note that wherever a selector may be specified as the argument to a function, a filter function may be used in place of the selector.
+A selector functions similar to a CSS selector on DOM elements, but selectors in Cytoscape.js instead work on collections of graph elements.
+Note that wherever a selector may be specified as the argument to a function, a [`eles.filter()`](#collection/building--filtering/eles.filter)-style filter function may be used in place of the selector.
 For example:

 ```js
 var neighborhoodEdges = cy.neighborhood(function(){